copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 50**

-- (Passaic County NJ -- 6:03 PM Traffic Stop) Cpl Anthony Damiano -- No turn signal leads to a drug bust
+- (Passaic County, NJ -- 6:03 PM Traffic Stop) Cpl Anthony Damiano -- No turn signal leads to a drug bust
 - Palm Beach County, FL -- Domestic violence call for a man who punched a woman at a convenience store
 - Forsyth County, NC -- Shots fired call from a previous domestic call by a shirtless man.